sourabh748/sourabh748/README.md

 ## "If my profile caught your eye, feel free to connect with me

   - connect me on [LinkedIn](https://www.linkedin.com/in/sourabh-suman-b1803622b/) 🖇️
-  - Drop me an sos.sourabh.7687@gmail.com —I'd love to connect! 📧
+  Drop me an SOS at sourabh.7687@gmail.com — I'd love to connect! 📧